 The Company's policy is to recognize transfers into and transfers out of fair value hierarchy levels at the end of reporting period.
-There has
+There has been no transfer during the period.

 (ii) Valuation technique used to determine fair value

 Specific valuation techniques used to value financial instruments include: